-August always presents a major staffing challenge at outdoor pools, and 2021 may be even worse.
+August always presents a major staffing challenge at outdoor pools, and 2023 may be even worse.
 If you’re not careful, you’ll end up in the lifeguard chair.
 Not to worry.
-It’s still early and if you act quickly, you can avoid the fall flight.
+There’s still time, and if you act quickly, you can avoid the fall flight.
 Here’s how.

 Plan Ahead – If your end-of-season schedule isn’t already made, make it now.
 Give yourself plenty of time to address the schedule gaps.

 Post the Job – It’s not too late for a job posting, and you never know, your dream candidate with an open schedule may still be out there.
 Post your open guard position on every job board you can find.

-Hire Adults – With shifts in the job market your applicant pool hasn’t just shrank or grown, it has completed shifted.
+Hire Adults – With shifts in the job market your applicant pool hasn’t just shrank or grown, it has completely shifted.
 Adults with lifeguarding experience are returning to the market.
 Accommodate their schedule preferences with flexible hours and you’ll benefit from their knowledge, maturity and responsibility on deck.